nextauthjs/next-auth/www/docs/getting-started/client.md

 You can call `getSession()` inside a function to check if a user is signed in, or use it for server side rendered pages that supporting signing in without requiring client side JavaScript.

-:::info
+:::note
-Note that because it exposed to the client it does not contain sensitive information such as the Session Token or OAuth service related tokens.
-It includes enough information (e.g name, email) to display information on a page about the user who is signed in, and an Access Token that can be used to identify the session without exposing the Session Token itself.
+The session data returned to the client it does not contain sensitive information such as the Session Token or OAuth tokens.
+It only includes enough data needed to display information on a page about the user who is signed in (e.g name, email) .

+You can use the [session callback](/configuration/callbacks#session) to customize the session object returned to the client if you need to add additional data to it.
 :::

 Because it is a Universal method, you can use `getSession()` in both client and server side functions.